Netec-Mx/ai_102_engineer_associate/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 next: /mslearn-ai-studio/Instructions/04-Use-own-data
 ---

-# Create a generative AI chat app
+# Lab3: Create a generative AI chat app

 In this exercise, you use the Microsoft Foundry Python SDK to create a simple chat app that connects to a project and chats with a language model.

 > **Note**: This exercise is based on pre-release SDK software, which may be subject to change.
 Where necessary, we've used specific versions of packages; which may not reflect the latest available versions.
 You may experience some unexpected behavior, warnings, or errors.
+{: .lab-note .info .compact}

 While this exercise is based on the Foundry Python SDK, you can develop AI chat applications using multiple language-specific SDKs; including: